wasertech/CodePilot/README.md

 ## Introduction

-CodePilot is a collection of shell scripts that wrap the GitHub Copilot CLI into a more user-friendly interface through the use various of aliases and functions.
+CodePilot is a collection of shell scripts that wrap the GitHub Copilot CLI into a more user-friendly interface through the use of various of aliases and functions.

 Such as: